duncanmmacleod/terminal-utils/README.md

-Random terminal utilities to make my life a bit easier
+Assorted terminal utilities to make my life a bit easier